 In creating a plan for your foundation garden, a good rule of thumb is to aim for roughly 50 percent evergreens, 25 percent flowering or deciduous shrubs, and 25 percent perennials.
 One approach is to consider evergreens the backbone of the garden, with shrubs and perennials filling in with seasonal interest.
 Yet even rhododendrons, azaleas and hollies are evergreens that offer pops of seasonal color with their blooms and berries.
 Small trees such as redbuds, dogwoods and Japanese maples can be incorporated, as well as hydrangeas prized for their flowers.
 Ground covers aren’t limited to creeping junipers or liriope; hellebores with their year-round foliage are an excellent choice for a foundation bed.

 An important consideration for plants closest to your home is their size at maturity.
 Plants and shrubs should be in scale with the home they surround; elements that are under- or oversized can throw the entire look out of whack.
-You’ll need to plan for both the height and width of a plant, ensuring an evergreen planted below a window doesn’t grow large enough to block it while the roots grow into the foundation.
+You’ll need to plan for both the height and width of a plant, ensuring an evergreen planted below a window doesn’t grow large enough to block it and that the roots don’t grow into the foundation.
+Depending on the type of plant, this could easily lead to leaks and damage that a foundation repair contractor would have to help you restore.
 Generally, use half the expected mature spread of the plant for determining the planting distance; for example, a bush that could grow 8 feet wide should be planted 4 feet from the house.
 You’ll also want to make sure there is ample room between your plantings and the house so you can have access for maintenance.